lukamiletic95/papers/Push pull push HEAP PSS.md

 </div>
 <br/><br/>

 Since we assumed that a node has knowledge of the entire network, its fanout is initialized to *ln(n)*.
 This represents the size of the peer subset, or more precisely, the number of nodes that are going to receive the *PROPOSE* message.
+Node keeps track of three sets:

+* *toPropose* - set of integers which contains
+*
+*

 #### 2. HEAP